chalcolith/periapsis/README.md

-# periapsis
+# Periapsis

-A naive attempt at a 3D game engine and spaceflight simulator.
+A very old, out-of-date and naive attempt at a 3D game engine and spaceflight simulator.
+Here for reference purposes only.